MoniMurray/bookworms-et-al/README.md

 ### SEO

-www.xml-sitemaps.com
+After adding meta tags to  my head element to optimize my website's visibility and improve search engine performance, I also added keywords to attract both search engines and users.
+I then added my deployed url to [XML-Sitmaps](www.xml-sitemaps.com) to generate an xml file.
+Google uses this xml file to help it understand the website's structure and how the pages link to each other.

-Long-tailed keywords with High Volume (lots of people using the keywords) but Low Competition(few other sites providing pages for your keywords)
+The ideal keyword combination is to have long-tailed keywords with High Volume (lots of people using the keywords) but Low Competition (few other sites providing pages for your keywords).

 ## Privacy Policy